 Our business and future success depend on our ability to obtain regulatory approval of, and then successfully launch and commercialize our initial product candidates targeting B cell-mediated autoimmune diseases, including CABA-201, DSG3-CAART, MuSK-CAART, DSG3/1-CAART, PLA2R-CAART and others that may be selected from preclinical and discovery programs.
 Our product candidates are in the early stages of development and will require additional preclinical studies, clinical trials, regulatory review and licensure, substantial investment, access to sufficient commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
-There is no guarantee that we will be able to advance our product candidates through clinical development or obtain marketing approval for any of our product candidate is very long and risky and there will be significant challenges for us to address in order to obtain marketing approval as planned, if at all.
+There is no guarantee that we will be able to advance our product candidates through clinical development or obtain marketing approval for any of our product candidates.
+The process for obtaining marketing approval for any product candidate is very long and risky and there will be significant challenges for us to address in order to obtain marketing approval as planned, if at all.